Angular-Wave/angular.ts/src/loader.md

 - @installation
 - @description
 -
-- The ng module is loaded by default when an AngularJS application is started.
+- The ng module is loaded by default when an AngularTS application is started.
 The module itself
-- contains the essential components for an AngularJS application to function.
+- contains the essential components for an AngularTS application to function.
 The table below
 - lists a high level breakdown of each of the services/factories, filters, directives and testing
 - components available within this core module.
 - \*/